-A reconciliation between the Non-GAAP measures and GAAP results is located at the end of this Compensation Discussion & Analysis section.
+A reconciliation between the Non-GAAP measures and GAAP results is located in Appendix B at the end of this proxy statement.
 For purposes of computing Non-GAAP earnings per share, bonus expense is added back to the Threshold, Target, Maximum, and Actual achievement amounts.